Beverly A. Gould Chapin Endowed Music Award

 Levi, Mildred, and Rusch Dees Endowment/Award

 Awarded to one senior student majoring in voice who has earned a 3.00 or higher grade point average.
-Application may be made through the School of Music each spring.
+Award is made as a result of a scholarship competition held during the fall semester.

 2016 Recipient: Amy Henderson